-This CLOSER Seminar, on 28 March, will feature talks from Dr Jane Maddock and Dr Sarah Crozier.
+This CLOSER Seminar featured talks from Dr Jane Maddock and Dr Sarah Crozier.
+Presentation slides are available to view below.

 About the CLOSER Seminars